The investigation process is confidential, it is conducted impartially, and both sides are heard during it.

 - Further information may be sought from the client (or the person who made the complaint) to assist the investigation.

 - The Commissioner is usually required to notify the lawyer that they are being investigated and provide details of the original complaint.
-The lawyer has the right to respond within 21 days (unless the Commissioner specifies a different response period).
+The lawyer has the right to respond.

-- Usually a lawyer’s response will be provided to the client for comment.
+- Usually a lawyer’s response will be provided to the client (or complainant) so that he or she can comment on what the lawyer has said about the complaint.